Trainer's Tips

 In the same way that we repeat behaviours that make us feel good, dogs do the same.
 Dopamine plays a key role in this process by driving seeking behaviour and motivation.

-Rather than preventing behaviour or suppressing arousal, box feeding gives dogs appropriate opportunities to seek that dopamine hit with us.
+Rather than preventing behaviour or suppressing arousal, box feeding dog training gives dogs appropriate opportunities to seek that dopamine hit with us.
 In doing so, it reduces the likelihood of dogs engaging in unwanted behaviours elsewhere.

-You don’t open your phone because you already know exactly what’s waiting.
-You open it because there might be something rewarding — a message, a like, a comment.
 That anticipation is driven by dopamine.
 It’s the same mechanism that keeps you checking, scrolling, and re-engaging, even when the reward itself is small.

 The important part is that dopamine isn’t about pleasure after the fact — it’s about motivation and seeking.
 It’s what drives the behaviour before the reward appears.